Financial Assistance

 A budget is a simple way to stay on track and organized with your spending and stress due to finances.
 Luckily, there are many free and valuable resources.

-The Canadian Bankers Association website offers many valuable baking-specific resources including About Your Money Students, a free financial education seminar program for Canadian students that covers budgeting, saving and investing, responsible use of credit, and keeping money safe.
+The Canadian Bankers Association website offers many valuable banking-specific resources including About Your Money Students, a free financial education seminar program for Canadian students that covers budgeting, saving and investing, responsible use of credit and keeping money safe.

 My Money Coach is a free public service provided by the Credit Counselling Society (CCS) to help you learn how to save money and make smart financial choices.
 It also offers confidential and free counselling services, credit education, and debt management programs.